| | | | | | | | | J | K | | | | | | | | | | | | | X | Y | Z

 Physical Activity: Physical activity refers to any bodily movement produced by skeletal muscle that results in energy expenditure.

 Portal: QUALITYstarsNY uses a secure web-based system to house program rating information.
-The Participant Portal is the interface that program staff uses to upload documentation as part of the Standards Self-study process.
+The Participant Portal is the interface that program staff uses to upload documentation as part of the Standards Inventory process.

 Program: Refers to all types of early learning and development settings such as child care centers, prekindergarten in public or private schools, nursery schools, Head Start and Early Head Start centers, and special education preschools (4410 schools).